Apply Now arrow

 Equipment

+Laundry equipment is not cheap.
 It can cost upwards of $150,000 or more to stock a new laundromat business, depending on the equipment type, number of units, and other factors.
+Regular maintenance of laundromat equipment can also increase the overall cost.

 For example, the price for a top-loading washer begins around $1,000 per machine, whereas front-loading washing machines might sell for several thousand dollars each.
-Stacked commercial dryers can cost around $6,000 per unit
+Laundry machines like stacked commercial dryers can cost around $6,000 per unit.

 Other equipment to consider includes: